RapidDevelopmentStudios/MoreGDT/README.md

 - A helpbook that shows the latest changes in MoreGDT and links you to places like our website and more

-## Current release and beta versions
+## Current stable release

-- Release: 0.2.1
+- MoreGDT 0.2.1

-- Beta: 0.3 Beta 2

 This is the master branch of MoreGDT, where you can find pre-release versions of the mod.
 All kinds of feedback are welcome and if you have a bug to report then please show the error code or screenshot of what the problem is.